Skip to main content

 As the law evolves AEV remains the channel for sharing information with members and sister associations.

 The AEV security working group (open to all AEV member security professionals) meets monthly to review security issues such as talent, traffic management and anti-terrorism operations at venues.
-The group has actively shared thoughts on the consultation and submitted a collective view with the National Arenas Association (NAA) and continue to run Protect Duty awareness sessions for members across AEV, AEO and ESSA.
+The group has actively shared thoughts on the consultation and submitted a collective view with the National Arenas Association (NAA) and continue to run Protect Duty awareness sessions for members across AEV, AEO and ESSA when necessary.

 Representation